Pizzuti Collection

-The Pizzuti Collection is a museum for contemporary art in Columbus, Ohio, United States.
+Columbus Museum of Art at The Pizzuti is a museum for contemporary art in Columbus, Ohio, United States.
 It has been part of the Columbus Museum of Art since September 2018.
 The three-story gallery is located in the Short North and Victorian Village neighborhoods, on the eastern edge of Goodale Park.
 Its exhibits rotate, featuring artists from around the world.

 The museum was originally owned by the Pizzuti family, which made its wealth from the real estate firm the Pizzuti Companies.
 The family began collecting art in 1977, after a trip to Paris.
 The Pizzuti Collection opened in 2013, and had shown 16 temporary exhibits before its 2018 donation to the Columbus Museum of Art.

 Attributes

 The museum primarily exhibits the Pizzuti family's collection, estimated in 2018 at about 2,400 works of contemporary art.
 The three-story Pizzuti Collection building in the Short North was built in the 1920s and has 18000 sqft.
 The museum displays temporary rotating exhibits of international artists.
 By the time of its donation in 2018, the museum had hosted 16 exhibitions with artists from 40 countries.
 No more than 10 percent of the collection has been displayed at any time.

 The museum building contributes to the Near Northside Historic District, on the National Register of Historic Places.